pchang20/balanced_life/index.md

 <img src="images/figure2.jpg" alt="Drawing" style="width: 500px;"/>

-* This figure shows that the forces the first subject undergone was inward, we may consider as in-toeing walk
+* The first two eigenvectors from PCA (black lines) captures the walking pattern.

+* The rotated L shape of the data cloud in figure 2 suggests the subject has an in-toeing walking pattern.

+* By learning the walking pattern, we may promise people a smooth walk.

 ## Impact
 * Next generation of foot wear product such as socks, shoes